pagrimm/roboger-prime/README.md

 ## Setup/Installation Requirements

-* Clone this repository using the command `git clone https://github.com/pagrimm/mr-roboger-project.git`
+* Clone this repository using the command `git clone https://github.com/pagrimm/roboger-prime.git`
-* Navigate to the `mr-roboger-project` folder
+* Navigate to the `roboger-prime` folder
 * Open `index.html` in a browser of your choice
-* This project is also available on GitHub pages: https://pagrimm.github.io/mr-roboger-project/
+* This project is also available on GitHub pages: https://pagrimm.github.io/roboger-prime/

 ## Technologies Used